Figuring out what your blood sugar should be, as well as what is considered “normal,” can be confusing, especially if you have diabetes.

 Final thoughts

 Knowing your blood sugar and A1c targets is important if you have diabetes.
-Your blood sugar levels and A1c test results help you and your healthcare team know how well your diabetes is managed.
+Your blood sugar levels and A1c test results help you and your healthcare team know if you are meeting your targets.

 While it’s completely normal to have blood sugars and an occasional A1c outside your target range, blood sugars that are consistently too high or too low, or an A1c result that is consistently high, is a sign that a course correction in your diabetes treatment plan is indicated.